surniaulula/wpsso-faq/readme.txt

 Includes `[faq]` and `[question]` shortcodes to add a selection of FAQs or individual Questions and Answers in your post/page content.

+Do you have a feature suggestion?
+[Post your feature suggestion in the WPSSO FAQ support forum.](https://wordpress.org/support/plugin/wpsso-faq/)

 > **Optional**: See the [WordPress Theme Handbook &gt; Custom Taxonomy section](https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy) for details on optionally creating a theme template specifically for FAQ category webpages based on your current theme archive page template.

 > Note that this add-on manages Question / Answer pages and FAQ categories -- it does not create meta tags or Schema markup in webpages.
 If you need <strong>Schema FAQPage</strong> markup for FAQ category archive webpages, you will need the [WPSSO Schema JSON-LD Markup Premium add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) to create the Schema FAQPage markup.